Tag: individual

 From a cultural, political, , and wealth standpoint, the Gentile tax collector represented everything the Jewish people feared and hated.
 The Jewish tax collector, such as Levi (in the reading from Luke), wasn’t much better.
 Their only redemptive feature was that they were Jewish.

 God’s extends far beyond our ability to comprehend.
-This is a good thing, as we are often too petty and malicious to redeem .
+This is a good thing, as we are often too petty and malicious to redeem others.

 However, Jesus’ words also bring something else to the fore, .
 The US modern , as a whole, avoids the concept of church discipline.
 There are a number of reasons, some of them cultural, some of them missiological, some of them evangelical, some of them just a general lack of training and understanding.

-Church discipline requires a balance of individual and community.
+Church discipline requires a balance of and .
 In white US populations, that is rather difficult.
 Whites, by and large, idealize individuality.
 In other US populations, community has a much greater and pull.

 In most white populations, church discipline as a community is difficult, as the individual will often “go their own way”, severing their ties with the community.
 On the other hand, in non-white and isolated white communities, the community can be destructive to the individual.